How ElectionPlus.AI Works

 The AI model uses publicly available data: polling, voter registration, historical turnout, fundraising filings, and census demographics.
 Each input is weighted by recency and reliability, and the model is trained on thousands of resolved local elections.
 It outputs calibrated probability estimates for each outcome.

-What elections are available right now?
+What elections are available?

-Can the AI really be beaten?
+Can the AI be trusted for predictions?